Isaac Paredes Player Props: Rays vs. White Sox

 Isaac Paredes At The Plate

-- Paredes is hitting .215 with a double, three home runs and three walks.
+- Paredes is batting .216 with a double, three home runs and five walks.

-- In 52.6% of his games this year (10 of 19), Paredes has picked up at least one hit, and in three of those games (15.8%) he recorded multiple hits.

-- In six games this season (31.6%), Paredes has picked up an RBI, including two games with multiple runs batted in.
+- Paredes has driven in a run in seven games this season (31.8%), including two games with multiple runs batted in.

-- In seven games this season (36.8%), he has scored, including multiple runs twice.
+- In nine games this season (40.9%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.